barumau/pandunia/english/english-pandunia.md

 hate   : hen
 have   : ha
 hazard (random)   : hazar
-he or she or it   : ta
+he or she or it   : ye
 head   : sar
 hear (listen)   : audi
 heart : xim